 There are two key problems with California’s claim for refunds.
 First, California asks for refunds for time periods well before October 2, 2000 and for transactions outside of the California ISO and CalPX markets that would be clearly outside the limits of the Commission’s jurisdiction.
 Second, California’s analysis is based on hypothethical “what ifs” rather than a specific finding of fact that some market participant abused market power and artificially raised prices.

-Enron argues strongly that the Commission cannot order refunds for periods prior to October 2, 2000.
+the Commission cannot order refunds for periods prior to October 2, 2000.
 [Dan Watkiss need help - CITE LEGAL CASES]

 In addition, transactions not undertaken through the California ISO or the CalPX markets, for instance bilateral deals involving California delivered products (e.g., DJ NP-15) or deals in other Western power markets, are not subject to refund.
 This exclusion applies to all transactions of the California Department of Water Resources (CDWR) that were not made through the California ISO.
 In addition, all California ISO Out-of-Market (OOM) transactions are also not subject to refund.
 Most of the OOM transactions were the result of two California mistakes.
 First, the OOM transactions entered into last year were the result of the California Utilities’ underscheduling of their load.
 Rather than buy power in the day-ahead market, the California Utilities simply underreported their full load amount to the California ISO.
 This left the California ISO to buy up to 10,000 megawatts of power in real-time.
 Second, the OOM transactions entered into this year continue to be related primarily to CDWR’s argument with the California Utilities over who has the ultimate responsibility for the “net short”.
 California was fully aware of these problems.
-Now, instead of taking responsibility, they simply demand that “pirates” and “profiteers” pay for their failures.
+Now, instead of taking responsibility, they simply characterize their suppliers as “pirates” and “profiteers” and demand that they pay for California’s failures.

-In addition to the legal infimities of California’ claim, it is critical that the Commission recognize that in no instance has Enron been found to exhibit and abuse market power.
+In addition to the legal infimities of California’s claim, it is critical that the Commission recognize that in no instance has Enron been found to exhibit and abuse market power.
 In fact, the Commission has never found that any specific party has abused market power.
-The Commission only found that the market may be disfunctional in certain situations [CITE TO DEC 15 ORDER].
-The Commission cannot order that a specific party make refunds without fact-based findings.
+The Commission only found that the structure of the market -- a market California designed and the Commission rubberstamped -- may be disfunctional in certain situations [CITE TO DEC 15 ORDER].
+The Commission cannot now order that a specific party make refunds without fact-based findings.
 This is a very important point.
 To assign blame to all market participants on some formulaic approach, for instance megawatt-hours sold, would be a grave injustice.
 Enron was in most hours a price-taker, meaning that we offered to sell into the California ISO or CalPX markets at whatever market-clearing price was calculated.
 In addition, a fair analysis would need to examine the how a specific market participant offered its product into the distinct markets (e.g., the ancillary services markets).
 In this inquiry, it is not appropriate to simply determine that all megawatt-hours are the “same”.